updated

 The Nightly

-Qantas said members of its loyalty scheme will now be able to earn status credits without flying to help them earn flight upgrades and lounge access through everyday spending.
+Qantas says members of its loyalty scheme will soon be able to earn status credits without flying to help them earn flight upgrades and lounge access through everyday spending.

-Previously the 18.3 members of its Frequent Flyer Scheme could only earn points via on-ground spending, but the airline said on Thursday that status credits could now be earned to help members move through its Bronze to Platinum One membership classes.
+Previously the 18.3 million members of its Frequent Flyer Scheme could only earn points via on-ground spending, but the airline said on Thursday that status credits will soon be earned to help members move through its Bronze to Platinum One membership classes.

-Soaring profitability at Jetstar helped national carrier Qantas lifts its adjusted profit 5.1 per cent to $1.46 billion for the six month period ending December 31, 2025.
+Soaring profitability at Jetstar helped the national carrier lifts its adjusted profit 5.1 per cent to a record $1.46 billion for the six months to the end of December.

 Sign up to The Nightly's newsletters.